mcmaimas/graffito/README.md

 TODO:
 - Setup all post types
-- - Plain Text Post works
+- - DONE: Text Post
-- - Image Post
+- - DONE: Image Post
-- - Link Post
+- - DONE: Link Post
-- Scrolling is f'd.
-It's laggy and not always centered
 - Colors.
 Do I set them on the backend or should I have a function on the frontend ...pause on actual feature development
-- refactor to vite
+- refactor to vite: This is more of a pain than I thought
-- cut tailwind
 - make repo private
+- DONE: cut tailwind

 - host the UI in firebase so it's live
 ...
+- Scrolling is f'd.
+It's laggy and not always centered
 - Comment/replies

 ## Tech Debt